Atilla1/Atilla1/README.md

 </h1>

 <h3 align="center">
-  I'm a passionate developer with a love for creating innovative web applications.
+  I'm a dedicated developer focused on creating innovative web applications.
   Take a look at my work and feel free to connect!
 </h3>